We believe that all children have potential and that great public schools unleash that potential.

 Rocketeers are beating the odds in every region.

 We’ve come a long way since we opened our first school in a church in San Jose.
 Learn more about how our Rocketeers in every region are beating the odds.

 Seven Rocketship schools are among the best in the state ranking by US News and World Report.
 Our schools rank in the top 30% of elementary schools in California while serving majority low-income (76%) and English Learner (59%) student populations.

 Our first two DC schools achieved Tier 1 status — the highest ranking for DC Public Charter Schools — in their very first year.

 Both of our Nashville schools were named “Reward Schools” by the Tennessee Department of Education – the state’s highest recognition for student performance and progress.

 Our Milwaukee schools outpace their peers in academic growth.
 Our flagship school in the region ranks in the top 20% of all public elementary schools in the state that serve a similar population.

-Launching in Texas
+Opening Doors in Texas

 Study finds Rocketship graduates a year ahead of peers.